-biases about that.
+biases about therapy.
 Click here for more about those.

 But let’s talk about therapy:

-Working with all kinds of people, and treating so many problems, a therapist learns that
+Working with all kinds of people, and treating seemingly infinite problems, a therapist learns that

-evaluation is everything, guides practice.
+evaluation is everything; it guides practice.
 Even when resources for therapy are limited, a good

 diagnostic is a priority.
 Get a worthwhile evaluation if that is all you can afford.
 You can do that